 You know that feeling when you think your SEO is over and there is nothing else you can do?
 Trust me; I’ve been at that stage plenty of times with TM Blast and client accounts.
-As a Boston SEO consultant, I know the importance of continuously driving more organic traffic to websites.
+As a New York SEO consultant, I know the importance of continuously driving more organic traffic to websites.
 When I feel like organic search elements are stagnant, I look for new ways to optimize accounts.
 Here are my ten tips to consider when you think your SEO is done for any account that you work on.

 1) Keyword Gap Analysis

 Google sees about 15% new queries each day, so there are always fresh and emerging keywords daily.
 When you think your SEO can’t go any further, I encourage you to use the gap analysis tool in SEMRush and see how your website stacks up against your competitors.
 The gap analysis tool will display what keywords your competitors rank for that your site does not, so you can make the call if you should be a strategy to optimize for them too.